 In general, however, the outbreak and protraction of the war took the region by surprise, and no one was prepared for it in terms of economic and fiscal policy.
 The situation was aggravated by the fact that, like the Covid epidemic, this conflict had been unprecedented for at least six or seven decades.
+There have been no large-scale wars in Europe in recent decades.
 Although there were military conflicts with serious consequences for the parties involved during the Cold War and after 1990 (e.g., the ex-Yugoslav war, in Crimea, and Eastern Ukraine), their scale and economic impact were not comparable to the global and regional impact of the war that started in February 2022.
 After the first weeks and months of the Russian invasion, the chances of a possible Russian blitzkrieg victory were quickly diminished by the strength of the Ukrainian resistance, reinforced by Western assistance.
 In any case, the world had to be prepared for a protracted war and its consequences.